-Periodontal disease is an infection of the tissue and bone that supports your teeth.
+Periodontal (gum) disease is an infection of the tissue and bone that supports your teeth.

 Periodontal disease has many different levels, from minor to severe, and can have lasting effects on your dental health and overall health.
 Very often, early or moderate periodontal disease does not cause dental pain to patients.

-The type of treatment necessary depends on the severity of the condition and how far the disease has progressed.
+The type of periodontal treatment necessary depends on the severity of the condition and how far the disease has progressed.

 Early detection is the best way to prevent long-term problems (such as losing your teeth) from gum disease.

 The only way to determine if one has periodontal disease is through proper and regular examinations by a dental professional like White Plains dentist Dr. Ira Handschuh and his team of dental hygienists.

-At The Dental Design Center, we offer a variety of non-surgical treatments for gum disease.
+At The Dental Design Center, we offer a variety of non-surgical gum disease treatments.

 The first step to preventing and reversing gum disease is regular dental hygiene sessions (routine dental cleaning appointments).
 Deep cleanings allow your dentist or hygienist to remove tartar that has accumulated deeper on the tooth roots.

 We at The Dental Design Center in White Plains are one of the first practices to provide deep cleanings with Oraquix, the needle-free anesthetic.
 This process allows patients to be anesthetized without the pain of injections while giving short term anesthesia so you will be perfectly comfortable.

 Another non-surgical procedure we use at The Dental Design Center is the placement of a special medicine directly to the infected area of the gums.
 This medicine works over a 14-day period to reduce the bacteria that causes the infectious process in the gums.
 This helps reduce inflammation thereby improving the health of the gums and supportive tooth structure.